 Students can work through each course independently for the most part, although parents will need to evaluate written assignments and might prefer to discuss some topics or readings with students.
 Parents also need to check answers for students using the Student Review book.

-The publisher's website has some valuable extras and information on each course under their "Editions, Updates, and Corrections" page.
+The publisher's website has some valuable extras and information on each course under a "Bonus Downloads" page for each course.
 Be sure to check this out for whichever course you are using.
 Among the website resources are an Assignment Checklist, a Grading Chart, and a comprehensive list of all project ideas for the course that you will probably want to use.

 Here are some particulars for each course.